pitsomashilo/alx-low_level_programming/0x01-variables_if_else_while/README.md

 The program 1-last_digit.c assigns a random number to the variable n each time it is executed, finds the last digit in the number stored in n and states whether the last digit is greater than 5, is 0 or is less than 6 and not 0.

 The program 2-print_alphabet prints the alphabet in lowercase followed by a new line

+The program 3-print_alphabets.c prints the alphabet in lowercase, and then in uppercase, followed by a newline.